-Consequently, a Creative Weapons competitor is permitted to perform any weapons move (i.e., twirls, releases, spins, etc.), but is not permitted to perform "Extreme" body movements (i.e. flips, 540 and above spins, or any inverted body moves, etc.).
+Consequently, a Creative Weapons competitor is permitted to perform any weapons move (i.e., twirls, releases, spins, etc.), but is not permitted to perform "Extreme" body movements (i.e. flips, any kick spinning greater than a 360, or any inverted body moves, etc.).

-X.3.
+I.3.
 EXTREME